 Calculating Item Demand

-For example, you can look at an item’s demand across the previous six months to forecast the expected demand for the next six months.
+For example, you can look at an item’s demand over the past six months to forecast demand for the next six months.

-To calculate demand, choose a projection method, and then determine what data to use for analysis.
-Then determine the length of the period to forecast for.
-NetSuite uses this forecast data to project estimated demand across a designated time period in the future.
-Then NetSuite suggests a plan for orders accordingly.
+To calculate demand, choose a projection method, select the data to use for analysis, and set the forecast period.
+NetSuite uses this forecast data to project future demand across a designated time period and suggests a plan for orders.

 Note: